Sunrise

 • Suicide Prevention

-Kimberly Mann, Executive Director
+Kimberly Mann, Outgoing Executive Director

 Kimberly has been working with the Collaborative Justice Program since 1999, one year after the Program opened its doors.
 She has been the Director since 2003 and prior to that was a Caseworker and Volunteer Coordinator with CJP.
 Kimberly's previous experience was working for many years with adults suffering from mental health problems.
 Throughout her career she has been committed to assisting individuals to achieve the best possible state of wellness.
 Kim believes strongly in the values of Restorative Justice and consciously applies these to her everyday life.
 Kim was very proud to receive the national Ron Wiebe Restorative Justice Award in 2017.